-There, in the quiet of the desert, with all the world shut out, that so their attention might be the more entirely concentrated upon the words of their Great Teacher, and the visible representations of spiritual truths, which they were, as yet, too carnal,-too much in childhood,-otherwise to learn; and which it was important should be impressed upon their imaginations, with all the solemnity, brightness, and power, that now accompanied them, God drew near, and was himself their Teacher.
+There, in the quiet of the desert, with all the world shut out, that so their attention might be the more entirely concentrated upon the words of their Great Teacher, and the visible representations of spiritual truths, which they were, as yet, too carnal,---too much in childhood,---otherwise to learn; and which it was important should be impressed upon their imaginations, with all the solemnity, brightness, and power, that now accompanied them, God drew near, and was himself their Teacher.
 What simple sublimity in the scene!
 How full of meaning the words that were uttered, (Exodus xxxiv.
-5-7):-

-"And the Lord descended in the cloud, And stood with him there, And proclaimed the name of the Lord.
-And the Lord passed by before him and proclaimed, The Lord, the children,

-The Lord God,

-Merciful and gracious,

-Long-suffering,

-And abundant in goodness and truth;

-Keeping mercy for thousands,

-Forgiving iniquity, and transgression, and

-sin;

-And that will by no means clear:
+5---7);----

-Visiting the iniquity of the fathers upon

-And upon the children's children, unto the third and to the fourth"-

-The grand course of God's procedure, in providence and grace, is set before them, both by word, and in lively emblems:-As, when hid in a cleft of the rock, their leader saw thus the God of Israel passing by, and proclaiming, "The Lord, the Lord God, merciful and gracious," which he was at the first advent, in the bestowment of his Son, and his Spirit: and then he is "long-suffering," during the backsliding and wanderings of both the houses of Israel; until his second appearing, when he shall be seen as "abundant in goodness and truth."
+" And the Lord descended in the cloud.
+And stood with him there, And proclaimed the name of the Lord.
+And the Lord passed by before him and proclaimed, The Lord The Lord God Merciful and gracious, Long-suffering, And abundant in goodness and truth ; Keeping mercy for thousands.
+Forgiving iniquity, and transgression, and sin; the children, And upon the children's children, unto the third and to the fourth "-The grand course of God's procedure, in providence and grace, is set before them, both by word, and in lively emblems :--- As, when hid in a cleft of the rock, their leader saw thus the God of Israel passing by, and proclaiming, " The Lord, the Lord God, merciful and gracious," which he was at the first advent, in the bestowment of his Son, and his Spirit: and then he is "long-suffering," during the backsliding and wanderings of both the houses of Israel; until his second appearing, when he shall be seen as "abundant in goodness and truth."